Bronislava Nijinska: Imperial Theatrical School

 In 1900, Bronislava was accepted into the state-sponsored school for performing arts.
 Her brother Vaslav had entered it two years before.
 Located in Saint Petersburg, it offered a multi-year program.
-As with Vaslav's acceptance, her mother had enlisted support from various people linked to ballet, including Stanislav Gillert and Cecchetti.
+As with Vaslav's acceptance, her mother had enlisted support from various people linked to ballet, including Stanisław Gillert and Cecchetti.
 Present at the entrance examination were 214 candidates ready to demonstrate their dance abilities.
 Legendary ballet master Marius Petipa participated in the trials, as did Cecchetti and Sergei Legat.
 Twelve girls were accepted.

 Bronislava graduated in 1908, taking 'First Award' for achievement both in dance and in academic subjects.
 Seven women graduated that year.
 In addition to her diploma she was enlisted as an 'Artist of the Imperial Theatre'.
 It was a government formality which assured her of financial security, and of the privileged life of a professional dancer.

 Of Vaslav Nijinsky

 His influence while at Ballets Russes

 Perhaps her brother Vaslav Nijinsky had the greatest influence on Bronislava Nijinska and her career.
 In Nijinska's memoir several times she describes that Vaslav from a young age followed his overwhelming curiosity.
 Although his dancing skill was praised in school and he learned several musical instruments, she notes his low academic performance; she attributes it to his disinterest and impatience.
 Instead he'd set off with daring to explore the neighborhoods and test his physical limits.
 This contributed to his becoming an incredible dancer.
 At Mariinsky Theater he quickly rose and at Ballets Russes he became famous almost overnight.
 Soon Vaslav was performing as a star principal dancer.